'Imagine finding out in a newspaper that your rapist is back on the streets'

 He had fought for a year to prevent Mr Kershaw from naming him in court — something that a victim is also legally entitled to do.

-“All I know, as far as I was concerned, he got 12 years in 2016 for my 42 convictions.
-Two were suspended, so he probably should have served just under eight," said Mr Kershaw, from Co Dublin.
+“He was jailed in 2013 for 42 convictions and he got more in 2016, two [years] were suspended so he probably should have served, just under eight," said Mr Kershaw from Co.
+Dublin.

 “I wondered how I’d act if I met him on the street.
 Then I thought, that it’s his problem, not mine.